JustalK/Lj/readMe.md

  - When the page was in PHP, I use the flush function just after the body for showing the content as soon as possible without waiting for the entirely page to be read by the server.
  - setTimeout 0, for adding the function that I need to be execute for sure but later into the queue.

-**On purpose, I did not minimize and concatenate my file because I want everyone to be able to look into the code directly on my website.**